 Related waste management information for the dental sector

-Dental amalgam waste and pretreated dental wastewater are classified as Universal Waste.
+Dental amalgam waste and pretreated dental wastewater (wastewater that has passed through a separator) are classified as Universal Waste.
 Dental clinics on septic systems must install an amalgam separator and segregate post-separator treated wastewater for management as Universal Waste or delivery to a local wastewater treatment facility that is willing to accept it.
 See the Managing universal wastes fact sheet for additional information.

-Other wastes generated in dental offices are subject to management requirements.
-See the MPCA’s fact sheet, Regulatory consensus on health care issues for additional information. (w-hw3-35).
+Other wastes generated in dental clinics are subject to management requirements.
+See the MPCA’s fact sheet, Regulatory consensus on health care issues (w-hw3-35) for additional information.

 In the seven-county Twin Cities metropolitan area, solid/hazardous wastes and wastewater from dental clinics are subject to regulation by the counties and wastewater authority Metropolitan Council Environmental Services, respectively.

 American Dental Association’s Amalgam Waste Best Management Practices (BMPs)

 Note: Some links on this page may be accessible only with an ADA User ID and password):

 Information on managing amalgam waste (American Dental Association, October 2007)